-Honestly, it’s hard not to list the entire walk here, as it’s all incredible.
-So you really can’t go wrong, whichever section you choose to complete.
+Honestly, it’s hard not to list all the trail sections here, as it’s all incredible.
+So you really can’t go wrong, with whichever length you choose to complete.

 GET ACTIVE IN MENORCA

-Throughout the year, it’s possible to enjoy mountain biking expeditions to lesser-known villages of the island.
-Kayaking is also a popular pastime – the waters surrounding Menorca are calm, making it perfect for those travelling with kids, and the coastal scenery is beautiful and varied.
+Throughout the year, it’s possible to enjoy mountain biking expeditions to the lesser-known, charming villages of the island.
+Kayaking and paddleboarding are also popular pastimes – the waters surrounding Menorca are usually very calm, making it perfect for those travelling with kids, and the coastal scenery is beautiful and varied.

 If you wish to explore the subterranean depths of the Mediterranean, go snorkelling or book a scuba diving lesson with one of the island’s expert instructors.
 The Bay of Fornells is a great place for beginners, there are superb dive spots with reefs and caves and visibility can range up to 30 metres.